sanjayV/ng-image-slider/projects/ng-image-slider/README.md

 # Angular Responsive Image & Video Slider with Lightbox

-An Angular 6 responsive image and video slider with lightbox popup.
+An Angular image slider with lightbox popup.
+Also support youtube and mp4 video urls.

 ## Features!